Changes in Star Wars re-releases: Greedo

-The original version of the Greedo scene is considered iconic, while the altered version is one of the most controversial changes to the film.
-Fans have coined the phrase "Han shot first" to protest the change, which according to Polygon alters Han's moral ambiguity and his fundamental character.
+The original version of the Greedo scene is considered iconic, while some consider the altered version one of the most controversial changes to the film.
+Some fans have coined the phrase "Han shot first" to protest the change, which according to Polygon alters Han's moral ambiguity and his fundamental character.
 Lucas has stated that he always intended for Greedo to shoot first.
-In 2015, a replica of an early script for Star Wars was discovered in the archives of the University of New Brunswick library.
+In 2015, a copy of an early draft of the Star Wars screenplay was discovered in the archives of the University of New Brunswick library.
 In the script, dated March 15, 1976, only Han shoots.
+Greedo actor Paul Blake has also claimed that in the shooting script, Han fired the only shot.
+Lucas explained that he wanted Han to be a John Wayne-type character who allows his enemy to have the first shot before retaliating.
+He claims the original version of the scene portrayed Han as a "cold-blooded killer".
+Writing in Wired, Matt Blum claimed that Han shot in self-defense, and that it is therefore inaccurate to call him a cold-blooded killer.